Crimzor3086/LoreMint/README.md

 ## Project Overview

-LoreMint is a decentralized platform that empowers creators to mint, expand, and monetize entire story universes as programmable IP assets on the Story blockchain.
+LoreMint is a decentralized platform that empowers creators to mint, expand, and monetize entire story universes as programmable IP assets on the Mantle blockchain.
 Leveraging AI, creators can generate characters, lore, timelines, and world-building elements while retaining full ownership and attribution.

 ## Project Structure